erick805/rickylau-dev/content/blog/react-hooks/index.md

 In **class** components, we can combat this by adding an extra conditional into our `componentDidUpdate` function and passing in **`prevProps`** and **`prevState`** as parameters.

-_If for instance, we wanted to limit our title to be a maximum count of 10:_
+_If for instance, we wanted to limit our `document.title` to be a maximum count of 10:_

 ```
 import React from 'react'